kylecorry31/Trail-Sense/README.md

 ## Features

-- Designed for hiking, backpacking, camping, and geocaching
+- Nautical miles and knots
 - Place beacons and navigate to them
 - Follow paths
 - Retrace your steps with backtrack